BEAUTY KILLED THE BEAST

 “Now, do you understand?”
 I asked.

 “Please…” she begged.
 It didn’t sound like she meant it.

 “Beauty does not kill the beast.
 The beast does what it wills with the beauty—and she lets him because deep down, that’s what she’s always wanted.”

 “No…” she protested, but there was not a single tear, and her chest was heaving as if moved by great emotion.

 I tore away her rags and threw her in the creek along with the clogs.
-I pulled her from the water, dressed her in black and the Southron shoes, painted her lips and eyes, gave her jewels that shone with her eyes, kissed her hair dry with the setting sun, and bound it with ribbons of purest gold set with diamonds absolute.
+I pulled her from the water, dressed her in black and the Southron shoes, painted her lips and eyes, gave her jewels that shone with her eyes, kissed her hair dry with the setting sun, and bound it with ribbons of the purest adamantine set with arrant diamonds.